ni/nimble/packages/nimble-blazor/CONTRIBUTING.md

 ## Testing

+### Automated

 Testing the Nimble Blazor components is possible through the use of xUnit and bUnit.
 Each Nimble Blazor component should have a corresponding test file.

+### Example App / Manual Testing

 Each Nimble Blazor component should also be showcased in the `NimbleBlazor.Demo` example projects.
 Simple component examples can be added directly in the `ComponentsDemo.razor` file (in the `NimbleBlazor.Demo.Shared` project).
+The example project is very similar to the Nimble Angular example-client-app, and component demos can be adapted from that Angular app.
+Things to keep in mind that are specific to Blazor:
+- There's no out-of-the-box support for SCSS.
+The Nimble tokens can still be used as CSS variables (`var(--ni-nimble-...)`)
+- In order to target Nimble Blazor components via CSS, you'll need to add `::deep` on the CSS selector.
+See [fast-blazor #125](https://github.com/microsoft/fast-blazor/issues/125) for more info.

 ## Additional Tips